tyrw/css-tricks-react-auth/README.md

 We can accomplish this by updating the `Dashboard` component in `src/App.js` to handle the conditional logic.

 When a user is logged in with Userfront, they will have an access token available as `Userfront.accessToken()`.
 We can check for this token to determine if the user is logged in.
+If the user is logged in, we can show the dashboard page, and if the user is not logged in, we can redirect to the login page.

 Add the `Redirect` component to the `import` statement for React Router, and then update the `Dashboard` component to redirect if no access token is present.